Email receipts and/or notifications are not being sent

 To find out if your domain has been blacklisted, enter your domain name into one of these services:

 If you do discover that your domain has been blacklisted, you will need to work directly with the blacklist(s) in question to request removal.
 In some cases, this is as simple as filling out a form on their site.
 For others, the process is a little more complex and time consuming.

 Logging sent emails in WordPress

-Within your WordPress site it is possible to keep a record of emails which are triggered.
+Within your WordPress site, it is possible to keep a record of emails that are triggered.
 This does not conclusively verify that the email was sent successfully but it does mean that the site recognized the requirement to send an email and processed the necessary functions to do so.